Innovation summary

 Background

-The model operates through the existing Integrated Chronic Care Clinic (IC3) platform in Neno District.
+APZU launched its mental health program in 2016 to integrate mental health into its IC3 clinic in Neno District.
+The mental health clinic is incorporated into Neno District’s broader IC3 program, which utilizes two hospital-based teams supporting all health centers in the district.
 IC3 is a primary care delivery platform which leverages the pre-existing HIV clinics to deliver care to all patients with chronic disease, be it HIV and/or non-communicable diseases (NCDs), serving a catchment area of over 165,000 Malawians2, 6-8.

 Service Delivery